kneerunjun/aquascape-minder/docs/scheduling-cronjobs.md

 ![Scheduler working fine](IMG_20180514_091804284-2.jpg "A working scheduler")

-My project here needed me to schedule jobs , code functions running at specific times of the day, on all days.
-[My aquarium and IoT](https://kneerunjun.github.io/aquascape-minder/).
+My project [My aquarium and IoT](https://kneerunjun.github.io/aquascape-minder/) needed me to schedule jobs , code functions running at specific times of the day, on all days. .
 Here the aquarium needed specific electrical accessories to be turned ON /OFF depending on the time of the day.
 This ensures optimum run time for all the accessories and also lets the aquarium owners be hands-off from the sustenance tasks.

 For people who don't like any 3rd party software / packages / frameworks written for them , would of course rely on a __continuous loops__ checking for the current time.
 A bit of time calculations and formatting in python (which I don't think is too cumbersome) can still get you there.